-- AUPED 216 Introduction to Human Physiology II - AUPED 220 Human Growth and Development - · AUPED 232 Introduction to Biomechanics - · AUPED 251 Prevention and Care of Athletic Injuries - · AUPED 317 Exercise in Special Populations - AUPED 343 Training Methodologies and Athletic Performance - · AUPED 344 Introduction to Human Nutrition
+- AUPED 216 Introduction to Human Physiology II - AUPED 220 Human Growth and Development - AUPED 232 Introduction to Biomechanics - AUPED 251 Prevention and Care of Athletic Injuries - AUPED 317 Exercise in Special Populations - AUPED 343 Training Methodologies and Athletic Performance - AUPED 344 Introduction to Human Nutrition - AUPED 393 Tests and Measurements in Physical Education

-- AUPED 184 Introduction to Outdoor Education Snowshoeing OR - AUPED 284 Introduction to Outdoor Education Canoeing - AUPED 262 Sport, Physical Activity, and the Body: Historical Perspectives - · AUPED 266 Women in Sport and Physical Activity - · AUPED 290 Studies in Leadership Theory - AUPED 360 Hockey: Culture and Commerce - · AUPED 368 History of Sport in Canada - AUPED 369 The Modern Olympic Games - · AUPED 469 Sport and Canadian Popular Culture
+- AUIDS 302 Exploring Body Issues - AUPED 184 Introduction to Outdoor Education Snowshoeing OR - AUPED 284 Introduction to Outdoor Education Canoeing - AUPED 262 Sport, Physical Activity, and the Body: Historical Perspectives - AUPED 266 Gender in Sport and Physical Activity - AUPED 290 Studies in Leadership Theory - AUPED 360 Hockey: Culture and Commerce - AUPED 368 History of Sport in Canada - AUPED 369 The Modern Olympic Games - AUPED 469 Sport and Canadian Popular Culture

-An additional ★ 6 at the senior level in Physical Education.
+An additional \star 6 at the senior level in Physical Education.

 - 1. Not all senior courses are offered every year. - Although not required in the major, AUPED 216 is recommended for those Physical Education students who are seeking a BSc degree.
-AUPED 215 and AUPED 216 are recommended for other students who intend to complete a degree in Physical Therapy, Occupational Therapy, or an Advanced Certificate in Athletic Therapy. - No more than 18 junior credits in Physical Activity courses and Physical Education courses combined may be counted towards the Physical Education - Kinesiology and Sports Studies major.
+AUPED 215 and AUPED 216 are recommended for other students who intend to complete a degree in Physical Therapy, Occupational Therapy, or an Advanced Certificate in Athletic Therapy.

+3. No more than 18 junior credits in Physical Activity courses and Physical Education courses combined may be counted towards the Physical Education - Kinesiology and Sports Studies major.

-- · AUPED 112 Structural Human Anatomy
+- AUPED 112 Structural Human Anatomy

-- · AUPED 160 Sociocultural Aspects of Sport and Physical Activity
+- AUPED 160 Sociocultural Aspects of Sport and Physical Activity

-- · ★3 AUPAC 100-199.
+- ★3 AUPAC 100-199.